 Expanding your first-degree connections on LinkedIn is essential to growing your professional network.
 To do so, some recommended strategies include sending connection requests, participating in LinkedIn groups, and utilizing alumni and professional organizations.
 Here are more details about these strategies:

 - Sending Connection Requests: The first and most straightforward way to increase your first-degree connections is by sending connection requests to people you know or want to connect with professionally.
-Be proactive in identifying potential connections, including colleagues, former classmates, and other professionals in your industry.
+Be proactive in identifying potential connections, including colleagues, former employees, and other professionals in your industry.
 Make sure to personalize your connection request by writing a short message explaining why you’d like to connect and how you’ve come across their profile.

 - Using LinkedIn Groups: Joining and actively participating in LinkedIn groups relevant to your field can help expand your first-degree connections.
 You can increase your visibility and attract potential connections by engaging in discussions, sharing content, and providing value to group members.
 Furthermore, being a member of the same group makes other professionals accept your connection requests and engage with you.